 The Lota shop is the selling outlet for a whole range of contemporary craft products ,books etc. on art, craft and design.
 The shop is considered to be one of the best in the world.
 The shop also keeps the artifacts made by the crafts persons participating in the craft demonstration programme after they are gone back.

-The inspiration for the name of the Crafts Museum Shop is the film Lota based on the India Report by Charles and Ray Eames, the film celebrates the design credentials of lota found in so many variations across India.
+The inspiration for the name of the National Crafts Museum & Hastkala Academy Shop is the film Lota based on the India Report by Charles and Ray Eames, the film celebrates the design credentials of lota found in so many variations across India.
 They expressed that the Lota, the simple vessel of everyday use, stands out as perhaps the greatest, the most beautiful.

 Café Lota offers a range of vegetarian and non-vegetarian Indian cuisine with regional flavours.
 The café has received excellent reviews of food connoisseurs.